- Animal and Food Science

 Human Resources completes reference checks and obtains the ecclesiastical clearance.
 They also assist in determining a beginning salary.

 Students are eligible for on-campus employment during both on-track and off-track semesters; however, during on-track semesters they must be registered for at least 6 credits.
 Federal government regulations require proof of identity and eligibility to work in the United States.

 Students are paid according to guidelines established by Human Resources and the President's Council.
 Important eligibility requirements for on- and off-track students, international students, number of hours per week, and beginning and ending dates are available in the full University policy.

-As a general rule, retired BYU-Idaho faculty members are not rehired.
-However, on exceptional bases, the University may hire recently retired faculty members to help fill voids caused by mission calls to current faculty members, Fellowships, long-term illnesses, and unexpected turnover.
+As a general rule, retired faculty members are not eligible for rehire.
+On an emergency basis, the University may hire a retired faculty member to fill a vacancy caused by unanticipated events (mission calls, illness, unexpected departures, etc.).

 Retired faculty members who are rehired receive pay in addition to their regular retirement checks.

-Department chairs may request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
+Department chairs should request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
 Church Service missionaries usually work 8-32 hours per week for 6-24 months.

 University policy defines near relatives as parents, siblings, spouses, children, stepchildren, grandchildren, grandparents, in-laws, nieces, nephews, uncles, aunts, and first cousins.